all-out/guides/_guides/buy-back-program.md

 ## Introduction

-I will buy your stuff in our home hole at **92% of its current Jita sell price**, saving you the trouble of shipping it out yourself and managing sell orders for it.
+Hi, my name is [Mussah Yacoub](http://evewho.com/pilot/Mussah+Yacoub) and I will buy stuff from All-Out members in our home hole at **92% of its current Jita sell price**, saving you the trouble of shipping it out yourself and managing sell orders for it.
 (That's a working percent, I'll try it for a while and see how it goes.)

 ## Overview